What are Lab-grown Diamonds?

-Affordability - Lab-grown diamonds are more affordable because growing them is easier than finding them in nature.
+Affordability - Lab-grown diamonds are more affordable because growing them is more accessible than finding them in nature.
 You can likely set a stone in your engagement ring or purchase other jewelry pieces that are more within your budget.

 Limitations of lab-grown diamonds

-Lack of Imperfection - While most lab-grown diamonds are colorless and have excellent clarity, they do not have the unique character of natural diamonds.
-The latter have natural imperfections that set them apart and make them special.
+Lack of Imperfection - While most lab-grown diamonds are colorless and have excellent clarity, they do not have the unique imperfections that set them apart and make them special.

 Lack of Rarity - Lab-grown diamonds are made in a lab and therefore are theoretically infinite in quantity.
-If one-of-a-kind rarity is what you are looking for, you should look into natural diamonds.
+If one-of-a-kind rarity is what you are looking for, you should look into other gems.

 Lack of Geological History - Some people like the idea of wearing something that has been around for millions of years.
 This is because geological formations such as volcanoes and glaciers, as well as their impact on the environment, help tell the geological story of the Earth.